-The mission of the Arbol de la Vida: Voces de Tierra project is to celebrate San Antonio’s ranching heritage through the eyes of the community.
-This true community public art project will bring the San Antonio community together to artistically help carve and give form to our shared story.
-Made by the community for the community, this iconic sculpture will celebrate our world heritage site of San Francisco de la Espada, and bring focus to the rich natural and cultural environment that surrounds it.
-The sculpture will enrich the lives of the people of San Antonio and enhance the makeup of its diverse community one story at a time for many future generations to come.
+Árbol de la Vida: Voces de la Tierra celebrates San Antonio’s ranching heritage through the eyes of the community.
+This collaborative public art project brings San Antonio together by artistically giving form to our shared story.
+This iconic sculpture will complement the San Francisco de la Espada World Heritage Site and bring focus to the rich natural and cultural environment that surrounds it, one story at a time.

-Arból de la Vida is a physical reflection of stories crafted by the people of San Antonio, inspired by the region-specific history of ranching.
-Adorning the steel tree-like structure will be more than 750 clay sculptures made by community members—many of whom worked closely with Cabrera as they had no prior sculpture experience.
-The objects will reflect the ranching heritage themes and stories related to collectively rich traditions.
+Inspired by the region-specific history of ranching, Árbol de la Vida: Voces de la Tierra is a physical reflection of stories crafted by the people of San Antonio.
+Adorning the steel tree-like structure is 750 clay sculptures made by community members—many of whom worked closely with Cabrera as they had no prior sculpture experience.
+The objects reflect the ranching heritage themes and stories related to collectively rich traditions.

 “Margarita’s work, which has been rapidly gaining national attention, provides a wonderful addition to San Antonio’s Mission Reach collection” stated Robert Amerman SARF’s Executive Director.
 “As a regional Latina artist with depth in local San Antonio projects via her Artpace residency, Margarita’s collaboration-‐ based projects continue to extend and enhance our discussions surrounding the manifest strengths found in our layered culture.
 Margarita’s work serves as a bridge and an embrace.”